-Fabulously bold patterned curtains dress up white walls and serve as the inspiration for this room's color scheme.
-Although the curtains and the rug underfoot contain different patterns, they feature the same colors and therefore complement each other.
-Choose furniture with solid fabrics within the color scheme to add stability and separate the patterns, like this blue sofa and green chair.
+A fabulously bold patterned rug dresses up white walls and serves as the inspiration for this room's color scheme.
+Although the rug and surrounding textiles contain different patterns, they feature the same colors and therefore complement each other.
+Choose furniture with solid fabrics within the color scheme to add stability and separate the patterns, like this blue chair and leather-top coffee table.

 Color in Stages

 Living room colors can be easily incorporated into a space in stages.
 See how to layer colors for a stunning final result.

 4 of 20

 Balance bright colors with strong neutrals for a look that's colorful but livable.
 Accents of peppy pink, lime green, and yellow are sprinkled over a foundation of assertive neutrals: on the brown chair, gray sofa, dark wood floors, and black lighting.

 Living room wall colors should work with furniture and decor, not fight against them.
 In this colorful living room, pale sage walls act almost as a neutral background for other, more vibrant colors.
 A patterned area rug combines orange, pink, purple, green, and blue and defines the color palette in this room, which helps the other accents and furniture pieces feel unified.
 One large piece of art on the walls adds interest to the busy space without overwhelming the palette.